canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 most important of them are :file:`debian/changelog`, :file:`debian/control`, :file:`debian/copyright`, and :file:`debian/rules`.
 These are required for all packages.
-A number of additional files in the :file:`debian/` directory may be used in order to customize and configure the behaviour of the package.
+A number of additional files in the :file:`debian/` directory may be used in order to customise and configure the behaviour of the package.
 Some of these files are discussed in this article, but this is not meant to be a complete list.